Article

 Key takeaways

-• The U.S. labor market has entered an unusual phase characterized by limited hiring but overall job market stability.
+• The U.S. labor market has entered an unusual phase characterized by restrained hiring and unusually low job churn.

-• In the summer of 2025, payroll growth stalled even as the unemployment rate remained historically low.
+• Payroll growth has mostly stalled since early-2025 even as the unemployment rate remains historically low.

-Though fewer new jobs are being created, employers appear reluctant to initiate major workforce reductions.
-In August, the nation’s unemployment rate stood at 4.3% (September’s jobs data was delayed due to the federal government shutdown).
-2 “The combination of slower job growth but still low unemployment reflects a sharp drop in both labor demand and labor supply,” says Matt Schoeppner, senior economist, U.S. Bank.
+“The labor market’s key stabilizing factor is that layoffs remain low,” says Matt Schoeppner, senior economist, U.S. Bank.
+“As long as job losses remains contained, the risk of a meaningful rise in the unemployment rate is limited.”
+Even so, new job creation has slowed markedly, and employers appear increasingly reluctant to initiate major workforce reductions.
+In April 2026, the unemployment rate stood at 4.3%.
+2 “The combination of slower job growth and still low unemployment reflects a sharp pullback in both labor demand and labor supply,” says Schoeppner.
 “That leaves the labor market less dynamic and increasingly vulnerable to downside risk.”

 Examine the issues